 Dividing and Merging Lots

-Beginning 12/18/17, property owners must resolve certain outstanding judgment summonses adjudicated by the Environmental Control Board (ECB) before applying to divide or merge properties (also known as “tax map changes”).
+December 18, 2017 - Property owners must resolve certain outstanding judgment summonses adjudicated by the Environmental Control Board (ECB) before applying to divide or merge properties (also known as “tax map changes”).
 For more information read the final Notice of Rule Making

 Builders, developers, architects, engineers, and property owners may request permission from both the Department of Finance and the Department of Buildings to divide (apportion) or merge (combine) lots.
 Approval depends on several factors including tax and zoning rules.
 The Department of Finance Tax Map Office is responsible for processing these requests.